 Unfortunately, having a heart attack puts you at risk for having another one.
 While slight chest discomfort that goes away quickly can be normal, you’ll want to talk to your doctor if you’re having any sustained pain or pressure especially if it reminds you of your previous heart attack symptoms.

-Remember – the symptoms of a second heart attack can be different from the first, so be sure to track your symptoms and communicate with your physician about changes and concerns.
+Remember that the symptoms of a second heart attack may be different from the first, so be sure to track your symptoms and communicate with your physician about changes and concerns.
 Shortness of breath, pain in the upper body (like your arms, back, neck or jaw), nausea and fatigue can all be indicators of an issue with your heart.

-Many people go back to work, return to driving and resume the hobbies they enjoy.
-However, it’s important to remember that the road back to normalcy will be a winding one that takes time.
+Following a heart attack, many people go back to work, return to driving and resume the hobbies they enjoy.
+However, it’s important to remember that the road to recovery will be a winding one that takes time.
 As you and your healthcare team plan for your future heart health, you may need to make some changes to your diet, exercise routine, stress levels and more.
 Try to have patience — the important thing is that you stay healthy.

 One of the most important steps you can take in your recovery is to participate in a cardiac rehabilitation program.
 During this time, a team of specialists including doctors, nurses, physical therapists and more will help you navigate the reality of life after a heart attack.
 You’ll learn how to stay physically active (and safe), what to eat (and what to stay away from) and what lifestyle modifications you need to consider making.